 4. Buy a water efficient shower head

 Modern showers can use as much water in five minutes as it takes to fill a bath.
 By purchasing a water efficient shower head, you can reduce the amount of water coming through the shower while still enjoying a power and invigorating shower.
 You can save on both your water bill and on the electricity it took to heat the water.
-An efficient shower head can pay for itself within a year or less.
+An efficient showerhead can pay for itself within a year or less.

 5. Cavity wall insulation

 Heat can really be lost out of a house through simple cracks and holes in the walls.
 You can save money on the heat gained if you get cavity wall insulation.
-Some energy saving companies will give a grant to cover some of the insulation cost.
+Some energy saving companies will give the grant to cover some of the insulation cost.

 6. Draught proofing

-Draught proofing is often cheap and easy to do, but can be overlooked.
-You can save a lot each year by simply blocking up draughts under doors, through windows, loft hatches, and pipe work that leads outside.
+Draught proofing is often cheap and easy to do but can be overlooked.
+You can save a lot each year by simply blocking up draughts under doors, through windows, loft hatches, and pipework that leads outside.
 By blocking up these draughts, you can make your house warmer and save on your electricity bill.

 Draught excluders can be bought and are relatively inexpensive.
 Don’t forget the letterbox – draught free letterboxes can now be purchased!
-You would do well to keep your house clean before you move on, specifically focusing on problem and high traffic areas.
+You would do well to keep your house clean before you move on, specifically focusing on the problem and high traffic areas.